|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 - Students may request clinical observational experiences outside the chosen course and clinical experiences if this can be arranged outside the assigned learning activity.

 - If an unusual situation arises, the International Nursing Program Director will be contacted.
-The Director may also work with the Director of the Asia Pacific Rim Program (APRDP), the Housing Coordinator, and/or the Director of UNMC Office of International Programs.
+The Director may also work with the Housing Coordinator, and/or the Director of the Office of Global Engagement.

 Visiting Students will need to: